gsaldutti/MITO-Sheets/README.md

 ## Trymito.io

-To see the code for our website, see the `trymito.io` folder.
+To see the code for the Mito website, see the `trymito.io` folder.

 ## Docs

-Our docs are hosted on Gitbooks [here](https://docs.trymito.io).
+Mito docs are hosted on Gitbooks [here](https://docs.trymito.io).
 You can see and edit the docs in the `/docs` folder, PRs greatly appreciated!